Is a Death Certificate Public Record? See Cause of Death Records

 Is Cause of Death Public Record?

-Many individuals wondering is a death certificate public record also need to know is cause of death public record, and can anyone search for it?
+Many individuals wondering, “is a death certificate public record,” also need to know, “is cause of death public record, and can anyone search for it?”

 There are exceptions to this, in particular, if there is law enforcement involved in the individual’s death then there will be other records that individuals can use to find out someone’s cause of death.
-Police reports are considered public records under the freedom of information act.1 This can be a good place to start if the individual’s death involved law enforcement such as in the case of a homicide.
+Police reports are considered public records under the Freedom of Information Act.1 This can be a good place to start if the individual’s death involved law enforcement such as in the case of a homicide.

 Autopsy reports are also considered public records but will usually require a formal request to the county coroner’s office.
-This can be another useful way to find cause of death information, however, not everyone who dies will undergo an autopsy.
+This can be another useful way to find the cause of death information, however, not everyone who dies will undergo an autopsy.
 Autopsies are generally used if there are unique circumstances in order to determine the official cause of death.

 Can I Find Public Death Records Free?